What is Environmental Systems Engineering?

 Curriculum

-The ENVSE degree program follows a unique interdisciplinary curriculum that is designed to address the critical environmental, safety, and health problems of the basic industries involved in the extraction, conversion, and utilization of energy and mineral resources.
-All students gain a deeper understanding of both the impact of environmental degradation on society and the effects on industrial activity of society's demands for protection of workers and the environment.
-The program is complementary to the more general environmental science programs that emphasize the identification and evaluation of environmental problems, and to the classical environmental engineering programs offered by civil engineering departments, whose traditional emphasis is on public-sector concerns of water supply, municipal waste water (sewage) treatment, and solid waste (trash) management and disposal.
+The ENVSE degree program follows a unique interdisciplinary curriculum that is designed to address the critical environmental, safety, and health problems associated with industrial activities and other uses of technology.
+All students gain a deeper understanding of both the impact of environmental degradation on society, how industrial activity impacts the health and safety of workers and the public, and methods to design mitigations to minimize these impacts.
+The program is complementary to the more general environmental science programs that emphasize the identification and evaluation of environmental problems, and to the classical environmental engineering programs offered by civil engineering departments, whose traditional emphasis is on public-sector concerns of water supply, municipal wastewater (sewage) treatment, and solid waste (trash) management and disposal.

 ABET Accreditation